artur-ciocanu/launch.en/help/extension-reference/web/core-extension/core-release-notes.md

 v2.0.6

-* Minor update to fix icons that become distorted when the scrren size changes.
+* Minor update to fix icons that become distorted when the screen size changes.

 ## March 11, 2021